ZakRipoll/EPAW/README.md

 # Enginyeria de Programari per a Aplicacions Web

-Is a course of the Universitat Pompeu Fabra, consists in create a social media like Twitter.
+Is a course of the Universitat Pompeu Fabra, part of the Computer Science degree.
+Consists in create a social media like Twitter.

 ## Lab 2